barcek/rvry/README.md

 ## How?

 The `rvry` command can be run alone to show the time elapsed as its final output.
+By default it prints one dot per second, and when stopped with `q` or `Ctrl-C` shows the time elapsed.

 A string to label the final output can be passed as the first argument: